microsoft/moaw/workshops/create-workshop/workshop.md

 This will render as: Hello $$name$$!

-Try adding `?vars=name:John%20Doe` to the URL of your workshop to see the variable substitution in action.
+Try clicking on the button below to set the query param `vars=name:John%20Doe` in the URL.
+You should now see the variable substitution in action.

+<button onclick="const url = new window.URL(window.location.href); url.searchParams.set('vars', 'name:John%20Doe'); window.location.href = url">Set variable name</button>

 <div class="info" data-title="info">